peterkaminski/ai101-peterkaminski-wiki/What's New.md

 _Check [All Pages](/all-pages.html)  for an automated list, and click the column you want to sort by._

+## 2025-05-01

+I (Pete) did some small edits on the home page and elsewhere, referring to things more in the past tense, since AI 101 / Learn and Do with Peter is in indefinite hiatus.

 ## 2024-02-07

 - [[How to use exiftool to retrieve the image prompt from a Midjourney PNG file]]